TheresNothingImportantHere/StateFarmClient-clone/README.md

 > You just installed Statefarm Client...and you're probably confused by all the tabs, sliders, & buttons.
 > Below is a few basic ways to start using StateFarm.

-- Press 'H' to show/hide the panel.
+- Press **H** to show/hide the panel.
 You can also drag it by clicking & dragging `StateFarm` at the top.
-- Click on various categories (combat, render, chat, etc) for different areas of cheating.
+- Click on various categories/tabs (combat, render, chat, etc) to expand different areas of the client.
+- Press **K** to chat with other StateFarm users
-- Press 'J' to show/hide the botting panel.
+- Press **J** to show/hide the botting panel.
 This allows you to use bots.

-Here are some key features to learn:
+See more at [Botting](#botting).

+## Key features of StateFarm Client:

 ### Aimbot
 Aimbot is one of the key features of StateFarm, it is the most powerful combat module.<br>
-To configure the aimbot, open the `Combat` tab.
+- To configure the aimbot, open the `Combat` tab.
+- For more aimbot settings, open the `Aimbot Options` tab.

 	- If you have an external mouse, activate `ToggleRM` to use the right side of the mouse to toggle aimbot.
 	- Use `Prediction` & `AntiBloom` to have better accuracy.
-- If using a mouse, click the `v` key to enable & disable aimbot.
+	- If using a mouse, click the **V** key to enable & disable aimbot.

 ### ESP
-Being also named `wall hacks`, these cheats allow you to see players through walls.<br>
+**ESP** or also known as `wall hacks`, are cheats that allow you to see players positions through walls.<br>
 To configure ESP, open the `Render` tab.

 - To see eggs through walls with **boxes**, enable `PlayerESP`.